 All site representatives will be selected, if at all possible, by proximity to the host site.
-The NCAA will provide reimbursement for mileage (at the current government rate) for up to 500 miles to the host site.
+The NCAA will provide reimbursement for mileage up to 400 miles (one way) to the host site.

 Section 6.2 Lodging

 The host institution will be responsible for providing hotel accommodations as needed.
 It is the responsibility of the site representative to inform the tournament director if a hotel room will be needed.
 Room and tax will be billed to the host institution.
 All other incidentals will be the responsibility of the site representative.